blitzstudios/slate/source/includes/_leagues.md

 ]
 ```

-This endpoint retrieves all traded picks in a league, including future picks.
+This endpoint retrieves all free agent transactions, waivers and trades.

 ### HTTP Request